umbraco/rfcs/packages/0018-package-format.md

 In an ideal world, you would install a package and get full control and insight into what it does, but that would also cause a lot of extra bloat.
 One thing we want to accomplish right now is to at least allow admin users to opt into when package migrations run.

 If the package you install or update has one or more package migrations that haven't been run you will need to authorize them with an admin account.
-This accomplishes two things - first is that you would have more control over things being run on the database (file changes are a bit easier to manage using a versioning tool).
+This accomplishes two things - first is that you would have more control over things being run on the database (file changes are a bit easier to manage using version/source control such as Git).

 We want to show some sort of summary of what the migrations will do and present them to the user before they sign off on it.

-Opting for migrations will also allow the user to plan when these things run.
+Opting in for migrations will also allow the user to plan when these things run.
 Can help with slow startup times due to migrations automatically running on startup.

 #### Warn about what will be removed on uninstall